Foot Care Nurse Certificate Program Advanced

-This Basic and Advanced Foot care Nurse Certificate program provides registered nurses RN's, nurse practitioners NP's, registered practical nurses RPN's, and License Practical Nurse LPN's with the knowledge and skills necessary to function as a Certified Foot Care Nurse CFCN in private practice, or within their healthcare community setting.
-Course is approved by the Foot Care Nurse Certification Board and includes the Certified Foot Care Nurse Competency Exam.
+This Advanced Foot care Nurse Certificate program is the only CNA accredited foot care nurse program that is fully recognized Canada-wide.
+This course is offered on-site and online and provides registered nurses RN's, nurse practitioners NP's, registered practical nurses RPN's, and License Practical Nurse LPN's with the knowledge and skills necessary to function as a Certified Foot Care Nurse CFCN in private practice, or within their healthcare community setting.
+The course is approved by the Foot Care Nurse Certification Board and includes the Certified Foot Care Nurse CFCN Competency Exam.

-College of Health Studies is an approved education provider through nursing education initiative at RNAO, RPNAO, LPNA.
+College of Health Studies is an approved education provider through the nursing education initiative at RNAO, RPNAO, and LPNA.

-This Basic and Advanced Nursing Foot care training program qualifies for the foot care nurse certification for foot care nurses throughout Canada.
+This Advanced Nursing Foot care training program is the only foot care nurse certification program that is fully accredited by the Canadian Nurses Association CNA and includes the certified foot care nurse CFCN competency exam and qualifies for the foot care nurse certification Certified Foot care Nurse CFCN for foot care nurses throughout Canada.

 - The Role of the Nurse in Basic and Advanced Nursing Foot Care Today

 - Diabetes: A Review of Type 1 and Type 2 of the Disease Process including Prevalence, Diagnoses, Treatment, Management, Nutrition, Medication